Lewiston-AI/mqttTest/README.md

 Configuration is loaded via a json file.
 The json format is output in the help (-h).

-This project was built from the excellent MQTT documentation and repo here: https://github.com/eclipse/paho.mqtt.python I am sure the examples in that repo are very good and cover many more aspects.
+This project was built from the excellent MQTT documentation here: https://github.com/eclipse/paho.mqtt.python I am sure the examples in that repo are very good and cover many more aspects.